hit1363/hit1363/README.md

 ![Header](https://your-image-link-here.com/banner.png) <!-- Replace with your custom banner if you have one -->

-Hello!👋🏼 My name is **Hasibul Islam** (aka @hit1363).
+Hello!👋🏼 My name is **Hasibul Islam Tamim** (aka @hit1363).
 I’m currently a 3rd-year BSc in Computer Science and Engineering student (Spring 2025) at university, actively learning and building cool things in the tech world! 💻

 I’m passionate about **Machine Learning**, **Competitive Programming**, and **Software Development**.
 Currently deep diving into **Java**, **Python**, and exploring **Machine Learning algorithms**, while sharpening my skills in **data structures and algorithms**. 🧠⚙️